 There are no adequate and well-controlled studies in pregnant women.
 Administration of benzodiazepines immediately prior to or during childbirth can result in a syndrome of hypothermia, hypotonia, respiratory depression, and difficulty feeding.
-In addition, infants born to mothers who have taken benzodiazepines during the later stages of pregnancy can development dependence, and subsequently withdrawal, during the postnatal period.
+In addition, infants born to mothers who have taken benzodiazepines during the later stages of pregnancy can develop dependence, and subsequently withdrawal, during the postnatal period.
 Although administration of Quazepam to pregnant animals did not indicate a risk for adverse effects on morphological development at clinically relevant doses, data for other benzodiazepines suggest the possibility of adverse developmental effects (long-term effects on neurobehavioral and immunological function) in animals following prenatal exposure to benzodiazepines.
-Quazepam should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Quazepam should be used during pregnancy only if the potential benefit justifies the potential risk.

 Developmental toxicity studies of Quazepam in mice at doses up to 400 times the human dose (15 mg) revealed no major drug-related malformations.
 Minor fetal skeletal variations that occurred were delayed ossification of the sternum, vertebrae, distal phalanges and supraoccipital bones, at doses approximately 70 and 400 times the human dose.
 A developmental toxicity study of Quazepam in New Zealand rabbits at doses up to approximately 130 times the human dose demonstrated no effect on fetal morphology or development of offspring.